bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

 Don't worry if you mess up.
 MySQL will warn and prevent you from running incorrect commands.

+*You can also specify which columns you would like to insert instead of inserting them all at once.
+This will be discussed in greater detail in the JOINS chapter.*

 ### SELECT Statements

 The syntax of MySQL is pretty straight forward.
 We have seen so far to use INSERT statements to insert something into a table and CREATE statements to create a brand new table (or database).
 It doesn't take much imagination to figure out that the SELECT statement selects a value or group of values from a table and return that value(s) to the user.